grafana/beyla/docs/sources/k8s.md

 This is the recommended way of deploying the eBPF auto-instrumentation tool for the following reason:

-* You can configure the auto-instrumentation per instance, instead of having a single Beyla monitoring all of the service instances on the host.
+* You can configure the auto-instrumentation per instance, instead of having Beyla monitor all of the service instances on the host.
 * You will save on compute and memory resources.
 If the auto-instrumented service is present only in a subset of the containers running on the host, you won't need to deploy the auto-instrument tool for all containers.

 Deploying the eBPF auto-instrumentation tool as a sidecar container has the following configuration
 requirements:

-* Sharing of the process namespace between all containers in the Pod (`shareNamespace: true` pod variable)
+* The process namespace must be shared between all containers in the Pod (`shareNamespace: true` pod variable)
-* Internally run as privileged user of the auto-instrument container (`securityContext.runAsUser: 0` property in the container configuration).
+* The auto-instrument tool must internally run as privileged user in the container (`securityContext.runAsUser: 0` property in the container configuration).
-* Run the auto-instrument container as privileged (`securityContext.privileged: true` property of the container configuration) or at least with `SYS_ADMIN` capability (`securityContext.capabilities.add: ["SYS_ADMIN"])
+* The auto-instrument container must run in privileged mode (`securityContext.privileged: true` property of the container configuration) or at least with `SYS_ADMIN` capability (`securityContext.capabilities.add: ["SYS_ADMIN"])

 The following example instruments the `goblog` pod by attaching the eBPF auto-instrumentation tool